 - 4.3.1 The meeting noted with appreciation a very comprehensive presentation on WIGOS delivered by the WMO Secretariat on the WIGOS Concept and its implementation as well as the relevant guidance and recommendations adopted by Cg-XVI, EC-LXIII, and ICG-WIGOS-1 to be followed by WMO constituent bodies for the planning and implementing WIGOS.
 The aim of such detailed presentation was to provide all relevant information needed for good level of understanding of WIGOS required for consideration of its implementation at regional and national levels. - 4.3.2 As was shown by the follow-up discussion, for many participants it was the first occasion when the WIGOS concept was presented in such a comprehensive way.
-Therefore, concern was expressed in some aspects, like implementation of the siting classification of surface observing stations in practice and potential negative impacts on the services taking into account constantly changing environment, specifically in the urban areas.
-In this regard, the meeting recalled that Cg-XVI, in view of the costs that may be encountered by Members to implement new standards, recommended that a careful examination of the scientific grounds and cost benefit was needed before a standard is made mandatory for use. - 4.3.3 On the other hand, majority of participants clearly understood the need for standardization, regular calibration of instrument, the implementation of a whole quality management system to assure, control and document quality of observation for users, as well as a role of metadata for users, etc. - 4.3.4 In this regard, the issue specific to RA II was underlined from a perspective of space-based observation because of so many satellite operators and different products available.
-Coordination and collaboration between them are more than needed. - 4.3.5 The Group clearly indicated a need for, and benefit of sharing observational data and products. - 4.3.6 The Group agreed that more communications and outreach activities, such as seminars and workshops should be organized in the Region and its subregions to explain the WIGOS concept and its implementation.
+Therefore, concern was expressed in some aspects, like implementation of the Siting classification of surface observing stations in practice and potential negative impacts on the Services taking into account constantly changing environment, specifically in the urban areas.
+In this regard, the session recalled that Cg-XVI, in view of the costs that may be encountered by Members to implement new standards, recommended that a careful examination of the scientific grounds and cost benefit was needed before a standard is made mandatory for use. - 4.3.3 On the other hand, majority participants clearly understood the need for standardization, regular calibration of instrument, the implementation of a whole quality management system to assure, control and document quality of observation for users, as well as a role of metadata for users, etc. - 4.3.4 In this regard, specific of the RA II was underlined from a perspective of space-based observation because of so many satellite operators and different product available.
+Coordination and collaboration between then is more than needed. - 4.3.5 The session clearly indicated a need for, and benefit of sharing observational data and product. - 4.3.6 The session agreed that more communications and outreach activities, such seminars and workshops should be organized in the Region and its subregions to explain the WIGOS concept and its implementation.

-4.4 KMA WIGOS Demonstration Project
+4.3.7 KMA WIGOS Demonstration Project

-- 4.4.1 The meeting noted with appreciation the presentation on the WIGOS Demonstration Project "Establishment of a Common Information Infrastructure for Meteorological Observation Data" that had been implemented by KMA since 2009.
-The goal of the KMA WIGOS Demonstration Project is "Integration and co-use of meteorological observation data produced by diverse domestic agencies" by implementing three tasks: 1) Standardization of observation environment; 2) Quality control of observation data; and 3) Co-use of observation data. - 4.4.2 The meeting noted that 26 domestic agencies had participated in the Project at the request of KMA, and as part of the Project, a new web-based system called "Observation Standard Sharing (OSS)" would be established for the data collection and integrated quality control by sharing data among all the agencies.
-The Project is scheduled to be completed by the end of 2012 with the operation of OSS system, which was in the test mode in 2011. - 4.4.3 The KMA WIGOS Demonstration Project also aims at establishing special observatories for testing, developing and standardizing meteorological instruments and systems capacity.
-Two observatories for testing conventional AWS observation were put into operation in 2009, and another site is under construction for an experimentation of the state-of-the-art remote sensing techniques. - 4.4.4 The meeting noted with appreciation experiences and lessons learned that KMA could share with other Members of RA II through the WIGOS implementation.
+- 4.3.8 The session noted with appreciation the presentation on the WIGOS Demonstration Project "Establishment of a Common Information Infrastructure for Meteorological Observation Data" that had been implemented by KMA since 2009.
+The goal of the KMA WIGOS Demonstration Project is "Integration and co-use of meteorological observation data produced by diverse domestic agencies" by implementing three tasks: 1) Standardization of observation environment; 2) Quality control of observation data; and 3) Co-use of observation data. - 4.3.9 The session noted that 26 domestic agencies had participated in the Project at the request of KMA, and as part of the Project, a new web-based system called "Observation Standard Sharing

+(OSS)" would be established for the data collection and integrated quality control by sharing data among all the agencies.
+The Project is scheduled to be completed by the end of 2012 with the operation of OSS system, which is currently in the test mode in 2011.

+- 4.3.10 The KMA WIGOS Demonstration Project also aims at establishing special observatories for testing, developing and standardizing meteorological instruments and systems capacity.
+Two observatories for testing conventional AWS observation were put into operation in 2009, and another site is under construction for experimentation of the state-of-the-art remote sensing techniques. - 4.3.11 The session noted with appreciation experiences and lessons learned that KMA could share with other Members of RA II during the WIGOS implementation.